xiaoDetection/learning-cruxes-to-push/README.md

 We use Cityscapes as the detection-favored image set for both rainy and foggy scenes.
 For the underwater scene, we use DFUI as the detection-favored image set.

-- The URPC2020 dataset can be downloaded from [here]().
+- The URPC2020 dataset can be downloaded from [here](https://github.com/xiaoDetection/learning-cruxes-to-push/releases/download/release_datasets/urpc2020.zip).
-- The DFUI dataset can be downloaded from [here]().
+- The DFUI dataset can be downloaded from [here](https://github.com/xiaoDetection/learning-cruxes-to-push/releases/download/release_datasets/dfui.zip).
-- The images and annotations of synthesized Rainy-Cityscapes can be downloaded from [here]() (Foggy-Cityscapes also uses these annotations).
+- The images and annotations of synthesized Rainy-Cityscapes can be downloaded from [here](https://github.com/xiaoDetection/learning-cruxes-to-push/releases/download/release_datasets/rainy_cityscapes.zip).
+- The Foggy-Cityscapes and Cityscapes images can be downloaded from their [official website](https://www.cityscapes-dataset.com/).
+(We use the same annotations as Rainy-Cityscapes)

 ![fig3](./assets/fig3.jpg)